Team DCA

 Education Team

-Sheetal (she/her) is passionate about leveraging platforms and privilege to connect ideas, people and opportunities that amplify and empower underrepresented experiences.
-She has a Bachelor of Arts degree in philosophy and political science from the University of the Fraser Valley (Canada) and a Juris Doctor, Master of Laws and Graduate Diploma of Legal Practice from Bond University (Australia).
+Sheetal (she/her) is the Education Director at Diversity Council Australia (DCA).
+Prior to this role, she project managed the groundbreaking RISE project and facilitated their Racism at Work training.
+Sheetal has a Bachelor of Arts degree in philosophy and political science from the University of the Fraser Valley (Canada) and a Juris Doctor, Master of Laws and Graduate Diploma of Legal Practice from Bond University (Australia).

-She is the Principal and Founder of Shakti Legal Solutions; an award winning innovative low-bono law firm designed specifically to improve access to legal assistance for everyday people through a unique ‘pay what you can’ model.
-She also works with the College of Law as an adjunct lecturer, and volunteers her time on various not-for-profit organisations and boards, including the Centre of Legal Innovations Emerging Leaders Advisory Board and the Queensland Law Society.
-Sheetal was awarded the 2022 Multicultural Queensland Awards for her outstanding contribution as a new Queenslander.
+Outside of DCA, Sheetal is the Principal and Founder of Shakti Legal Solutions; an award winning innovative low-bono law firm designed specifically to improve access to legal assistance for everyday people through a unique ‘pay what you can’ model.
+She is a professional speaker, independent DEI consultant and volunteers her time on various not-for-profit organisations and boards, including the Queensland Law Society and Happy Tails Animal Rescue.

 Joel has a background in designing and coordinating programs in the not-for-profit sector, working with Jewish and First Nations organisations.
 He has a Bachelor of Arts (Social Justice) from Macquarie University.

-As Knowledge Program Coordinator, Joel (he/him) is responsible for the administration and management of the Knowledge Programs and is committed to assisting in delivering high quality and evidence-based D&I training programs to member and non-member organisations.
+As Education Programs Coordinator, Joel (he/him) is responsible for the administration and management of the Knowledge Programs and is committed to assisting in delivering high quality and evidence-based D&I training programs to member and non-member organisations.

 Joel’s Jewish upbringing has imprinted on him strong values and interests in social justice, First Nations justice and a desire to help create a more equitable world around him.

-Prior to joining DCA, Purnima has worked as a learning and development professional specialising in behavioural and cultural development programs for diverse individuals.
+Prior to joining DCA, Purnima worked as a learning and development professional specialising in leadership, behavioural and cultural development programs for diverse individuals and organisations across Australia and India.
 She is particularly interested in storytelling and narratives and believes in the power of voice and the difference it can make.
-She has also worked as a trainer and educator in the field of leadership and management.
+She has also worked as a trainer and educator in the field of leadership and management and enjoys designing and facilitating learning programs.

 Shalani (she/her) brings a diverse range of experiences to the RISE project management team.
 Her experience includes six years of crafting state-of-the-art industrial telecommunication solutions which include network design, router configuration, and data center design for global clients.
 Through the Teach for Australia Leadership Development Program, Shalani championed for equity in education in low-socioeconomic communities as a STEM educator for three years.
 She is fiercely passionate about diversity and inclusion, and in particular, initiatives that support culturally and racially marginalised (CARM) communities.